-The RH evaluation matrix shows mixed results (see attached addendum).
-However, the proposal can meet some of the housing interests of the city as described by the applicant and if there are commitments for future traffic improvements, the area can support the high density development.
-The site itself is adjacent to services and jobs, but does not integrate into an existing neighborhood and has potential undesirable compatibility issues with the external uses of the airport, commercial development in the area, and a cemetery.
-The airport proximity is clearly the a unique issue about this request and how will its operations impact the desirability of the site for future residents.
+The RH evaluation matrix shows mixed results (see attached addendum) as part of the LUPP Amendment evaluation.
+However, the proposal can meet some of the housing interests of the City, as described by the applicant.
+The site itself is adjacent to services and jobs which are desirable traits within the checklist, but the site does not integrate into an existing neighborhood and has potential undesirable compatibility issues with the external uses of the airport, commercial development in the area, and a cemetery.
+The airport proximity is clearly a unique issue about this request and how will its operations impact the desirability of the site for future residents.

 Utilities and infrastructure can be extended relatively easily and modeling shows no capacity constraints.
 Stormwater can be improved with the joint actions of the City and developer based on the recommendations of the Teagarden Study.
 And, with the specific identified improvements of the Traffic Impact Study, levels of service can be improved and maintained from the opening day of the development through year 2035 traffic.
+Ensuring that traffic and stormwater improvements are completed along with future development of the site is critical to the evaluation of the request.